unyt-org/datex-core-js-legacy/docs/manual/13 Threads.md

 # Threads

-The DATEX JS Library supports multi-threading with [Workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API).
+The DATEX JS Library supports local multi-threading with [Web Workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API) as well as distributed multi-threading with [DATEX Compute Clusters](#compute-clusters).

 DATEX-compatible values like functions or complex objects can also be shared between threads.
 The library provides a way to use threads in a type-safe way.